d-bl/MAE-gf/index.md

 %}

 ## Contents

 * [Introduction](#introduction)
 * [How to use these pages](#how-to-use-these-pages)

 ## Introduction

 On this website you will find pages with additional patterns for use in Groundforge, a web application made by [Jo Pol][gf-jo].
 Given are the parameter-section and stitches, although not always traditional.

 ## How to use these pages

 All examples are links to the Groundforge main page.
 Just follow the link.
-If a picture has a light-blue coloured border, click on the picture.
+If a picture has a light-blue coloured border, please click on the picture.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default <span class="stch">ctc</span> of the spiders or fish in <span class="stch">ct</span>.

 The examples use pair-diagrams in the styled version (_matrix-scheme_) that Groundforge understands.
-Most of the patterns also have a scheme in the TesseLace index.
-Some, as the spiders and the larger fishes, don't.

 ***
 [&uArr;]()

 [gf-main]: /GroundForge/
 [gf-jo]: https://github.com/jo-pol

-[aboutus]: ./docs/about-us#write-us